Does your child speak a language other than English at home? They may wish to take an exam in their heritage language.

 Please note that, where an early entry is made for a student who is not taking the subject within the curriculum, we do not provide tuition in preparation, though some feedback on mock oral assessments can be arranged.

 Students can study Mandarin Chinese as part of the curriculum which leads to a GCSE.
-The board we use is Edexcel.
-If your child is a heritage learner and it is not suitable for them to opt for Chinese in lessons, we recommend either the CIE IGCSE Chinese as a foreign language, or depending upon their linguistic competency, they could consider CIE IGCSE Chinese as a second language.
+The board we use is Pearson or Cambridge Assessment.
+If your child is a heritage learner and it is not suitable for them to opt for Chinese in lessons, we recommend either the Cambridge Assessment IGCSE Chinese as a foreign language, or depending upon their linguistic competency, they could consider CIE IGCSE Chinese as a second language.
 Both these exams are 100% final assessment.
 An oral examiner will be arranged at an additional cost.

 There is the option to sit A level Chinese (Mandarin or Cantonese) for native speakers in the sixth form.
-They should approach the Sixth Form Overseas Tutor to discuss.
-Upon her approval, students may be entered, however they should ensure they prepare themselves independently for the exam and we are satisfied with the arrangements.
+They should approach the Curriculum Leader of Mandarin to discuss.
+Upon their approval, students may be entered, however they should ensure they prepare themselves independently for the exam and we are satisfied with the arrangements.
 An oral examiner will be arranged at an additional cost.